kwizl/private-events/README.md

 # PROJECT ASSOCIATIONS
-This is part of the Associations Project in The Odin Project’s Ruby on Rails Curriculum.
+It is part of the Associations Project in The Odin Project’s Ruby on Rails Curriculum.
 Find it at [Link](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations#your-task)